 In fact, an animal study showed that collagen supplementation reduced body fat gain due to the hormonal effects of menopause.

 However, it’s unlikely there is something special about collagen protein.
-It’s more likely that the collagen supplementation leads to a higher-protein intake, which lowers body fat and improves lean body mass.
+It’s more likely that the supplementation leads to a higher-protein intake, which lowers body fat and improves muscle mass.

 Like the improvements in body composition, I believe this has more to do with increasing total protein intake than it does with the supplement being collagen.